AlphaHinex/signalmaster/README.md

  - [SimpleWebRTC.com](http://simplewebrtc.com)
  - [talky.io](https://talky.io)

-## Running
+## Running （`leancloud` branch modified)

 Running the server requires a valid installation of node.js which can be installed from the nodejs.org website.
 After installing the package you will need to install the node dependencies.

-1) npm install async, node-uuid, redis, underscore, precommit-hook, getconfig, yetify, socket.io
+1) npm install node-uuid, underscore, precommit-hook, getconfig, yetify, socket.io

 2) run the server using "node server.js"